srobo/docs/programming/motors.md

 - `BRAKE`
 - `COAST`

-Which are aliases for entries of the `MotorPower` enum with the same name.

 `BRAKE` will stop the motors from turning, and thus stop your robot as quick as possible.

 <div class="info" markdown="1">